A guide to patioscaping and choosing durable patio plants in Arizona

 • Bottlebrush and yellow bells for flowering shrubs trained for container life

-Plant Solutions chooses perennial patio plants that can handle Phoenix weather all year round
+Agave and bougainvillea patio plants that handle Phoenix weather all year

 These plants excel in patioscaping because they tolerate heat and maintain consistent growth in above-ground containers.
 They also appear frequently in data from the Arizona Municipal Water Users Association (AMWUA), which keeps a verified list of low-water and desert-adapted species appropriate for commercial installations.
 Many succulents also excel in the Arizona heat.
 Check out our Ultimate Guide to Succulents to learn more about keeping them healthy throughout the year.